 Coined by Ted Hope: it’s “Simply, a movie-goer would request a screening of a film, and if enough people were to reserve tickets to the screening by pre-authorizing their credit cards, the film would get ‘green light’ the screening.

-Additional tools to complete your distribution (Paid + Free)
+Additional tools to complete your marketing and distribution (Paid + Free)

 - Muso – Protecting your film by taking down piracy links